Reac-js/fr.reac.dev/CONTRIBUTING.md

 The documentation is divided into sections to cater to different learning styles and use cases.
 When editing an article, try to match the surrounding text in tone and style.
 When creating a new article, try to match the tone of the other articles in the same section.
 Learn about the motivation behind each section below.

-**[Learn React](https://react.dev/learn)** is designed to introduce fundamental concepts in a step-by-step way.
-Each individual article in Learn React builds on the knowledge from the previous ones, so make sure not to add any "cyclical dependencies" between them.
-It is important that the reader can start with the first article and work their way to the last Learn React article without ever having to "look ahead" for a definition.
-This explains some ordering choices (e.g. that state is explained before events, or that "thinking in React" doesn't use refs).
-Learn React also serves as a reference manual for React concepts, so it is important to be very strict about their definitions and relationships between them.
+**[Learn Réac](https://Réac.dev/learn)** is designed to introduce fundamental concepts in a step-by-step way.
+Each individual article in Learn Réac builds on the knowledge from the previous ones, so make sure not to add any "cyclical dependencies" between them.
+It is important that the reader can start with the first article and work their way to the last Learn Réac article without ever having to "look ahead" for a definition.
+This explains some ordering choices (e.g. that state is explained before events, or that "thinking in Réac" doesn't use refs).
+Learn Réac also serves as a reference manual for Réac concepts, so it is important to be very strict about their definitions and relationships between them.

-**[API Reference](https://react.dev/reference/react)** is organized by APIs rather than concepts.
+**[API Reference](https://Réac.dev/reference/Réac)** is organized by APIs rather than concepts.
 It is intended to be exhaustive.
-Any corner cases or recommendations that were skipped for brevity in Learn React should be mentioned in the reference documentation for the corresponding APIs.
+Any corner cases or recommendations that were skipped for brevity in Learn Réac should be mentioned in the reference documentation for the corresponding APIs.

 **Try to follow your own instructions.**